tedvkremer/seacom-portfolio/README.md

 under the brand "Seasons Computing".
 It showcases professional experience, services, and contact information through a modern, responsive web interface.

+## Getting Started

+1. Serve the repository root with any static server so ES modules and fonts load from the same origin.
+Examples:
+   - `python3 -m http.server 8000`
+   - `npx serve .`
+2. Open `http://localhost:8000/` to verify the page loads, the hero carousel auto-advances, and the indicator dots respond to clicks.
+Avoid `file://` since fonts will fail to load due to CORS.

 ## Technology Stack

 - **Frontend Framework**: Vanilla JavaScript (ES6 Modules)